ladih/Candlestick-windows/README.md

 - **ExtraTrees**, classifier and regressor
 - **XGBoost**, classifier and regressor
 - **Multilayer Perceptron (MLP)**, classifier and regressor
-- **FusionModel**: neural network that uses encoders to handle different types of features, classifier and regressor
+- **FusionModel**: neural network that uses encoders for different feature families, classifier and regressor

 Models ending with `_reg` corresond to regressors that predict continuous returns, while those without `_reg` are classifiers predicting probabilities of the binary target (positive vs. negative return).